CIRdata/fitbit/README.md

 #### 1 Purpose
-I've had the Fitbit Aria 2 Smart Scale for a few years now.
-I've always felt the stock charts looked good, but weren't showing me what I wanted to see and that thier download functions were not that user friendly, so even pulling data into Excel to view wouldn't be that easy.
+I've had the Fitbit Aria 2 Smart Scale for a few years now, and I've always felt the stock charts looked good, but were not showing me what I wanted to see.
 So in this project I:
-1- create Charts that show the data in the way I want 2- can download the data into excel
+1- create Charts that show the data in the way I want 2- can download the data into Excel

 #### 2 Setup